OmronAPAC/Omron_LD_ROS_Package/README.md

 roslaunch om_aiv_navigation ld_navigation.launch
 ```

-View the topics published and do a rostopic echo (topic name) to view the data
+View the topics published and do a rostopic echo (topic name) to view the data:
 ```
 rostopic list
 ```

-To run navigation commands example to move the robot 1000mm
+To run navigation commands, example to move the robot 1000mm:
 ```
 rosrun om_navigation doTask_action_client.py move 1000
 ```